-Services that are covered for you What you must pay when you get these services DENTAL BENEFIT We cover up to a maximum of \$1,000 per calendar year for the following covered dental services: In Network One routine dental examination per calendar year including: \$0 copayment One routine cleaning per calendar year Two diagnostic x-rays per calendar year 30% coinsurance One restorative service, such as fillings, per calendar year 30% coinsurance One non-surgical extraction per calendar year 30% coinsurance One denture repair, reline or adjustment per calendar year 30% coinsurance One crown every five years per tooth 30% coinsurance One visit for an endodontic (root canal) service per calendar year 50% coinsurance One visit for a periodontic (treatment of gums) service per calendar year 50% coinsurance Any cost you pay for supplemental dental services will not count toward your maximum out-of-pocket amount.
-VISION BENEFIT Covered routine vision services: In Network One routine eye exam per calendar year \$0 copayment \$150 toward the purchase of either one pair of eyeglasses or contact lenses (including standard contact lens fit and follow up) per calendar year eyewear allowance
+Services that are covered for you What you must pay when you get these services DENTAL BENEFIT We cover up to a maximum of \$1,000 per calendar year for the following covered dental services: In Network One routine dental examination per calendar year including: One routine cleaning per calendar year \$0 copayment Two diagnostic x-rays per calendar year 30% coinsurance One restorative service, such as fillings, per calendar year 30% coinsurance One non-surgical extraction per calendar year 30% coinsurance One denture repair, reline or adjustment per calendar year 30% coinsurance One crown every five years per tooth 30% coinsurance One visit for an endodontic (root canal) service per calendar year 50% coinsurance One visit for a periodontic (treatment of gums) service per calendar year 50% coinsurance Any cost you pay for supplemental dental services will not count toward your maximum out-of-pocket amount.
+VISION BENEFIT Covered routine vision services: One routine eye exam per calendar year In Network \$0 copayment

-Services that are covered for you What you must pay when you get these services (This is in addition to the \$100 eyeglass/contact lens vision benefit shown in Section 2.1 of Chapter 4.) , , , , Please note: Even if the optional supplemental dental and vision benefit package is elected: amount.
-Your plan still covers only one routine eye examper calendar year from an in-network provider, and the exam is still subject to a \$0 copayment.
-You are still eligible to purchase either one pair of eyeglasses or one set of contact lenses per calendar year.
+Ser vices that are covered for you What you must pay when you get these services deni \$150 toward the purchase of either one pair of eyeglasses or contact lenses (including standard contact lens fit and follow up) per calendar year (This is in addition to the \$100 eyeglass/contact lens vision benefit shown in Section 2.1 of Chapter 4.) ase note: Even if the optional supplemental tal and vision benefit package is elected: Your plan still covers only one routine eye exam per calendar year from an in-network provider, and the exam is still subject to a \$0 copayment.
+You are still eligible to purchase either one Any amount over the approved eyewear allowance Any cost you pay for routine eye examinations, eyeglasses or contact lenses will not count toward your maximum out-of-pocket amount. pair of eyeglasses or one set of contact lenses per calendar year.